garrytrinder/dotnet-csharp-graphdocs/README.md

 ### 4. Start Dev Proxy and simulate webhook notification

-- Wait for the Azure Functions host to start (you will see errors in the debug terminal, this is expected)
-- Open a terminal, run `devproxy` to start Dev Proxy
+- Open a terminal, run `devproxy` to start Dev Proxy which will mock responses from Microsoft 365 and simulate the custom API
-- Press <kbd>w</kbd> to simulate a webhook notification from Microsoft 365
+- Press <kbd>w</kbd> to simulate a webhook notification from Microsoft 365 to simulate the setup process which includes:
+  - creating an external connection
+  - provisioning the schema
+  - importing external content

+> TIP: To monitor the activity check out the output of the Azure Functions host in the terminal window.
+You'll see the status of the different activities as they are completed.

-## Debug against a real Microsoft 365 tenant
+## Debug locally against a real Microsoft 365 tenant

 ### 1. Project setup